kohlschuetter/zedk/README.md

 Due to some bugs in newer versions of EDK II, to get to a working solution, _zedk_ allows building and combining multiple versions of EDK II from source control.
 Custom UEFI programs are simply kept in a separate branch and referred to during build.

-Additionally, `setup_var.efi`, which is used to unlock the hidden Setup entries, is built from source as well.
+Additionally, `setup_var.efi` is built from source as well.
+It is used to set an NVRAM variable (`AmiSetupFormSetVar`), which causes the Setup environment to temporarily reveal the hidden Setup entries.
+This change may persist on some platforms (Lenovo 7000k?) but is temporary on others (Lenovo Tiny) — which is exactly why we have to launch Setup via UEFI shell/zedk.

 To build _zedk_ from scratch, run `./build.sh` from this repository.
 The zip artifact is then placed under `target/zedk.zip`.